wardz/DNS-Rebinding-Filter/README.md

 # DNS-Rebind-Protection

-Personal local network blocklist for adguard-dns/ublock.
-Very experimental.
+Personal local network blocklist for adguard-dns and ublock.